felixarntz/wp-map-picker/README.md

 * transforms a simple input field in the WordPress admin into a map picker where you can both enter a value in an input field (with autocompletion) and automatically show it on the map or select a location on the map and automatically put it in the input field
 * handles how the value is stored in the input field (you're free to choose between address and coords)
 * uses the Google Maps API v3 to display the map
+* is based on jQuery UI Widget for a standardized API
 * uses WordPress Core technology wherever possible
 * customizable with numerous settings which can be defined in the function call or as data attributes